ian-r-rose/intake-dcat/README.md

 Two examples of thes can be found at

 https://data.lacity.org/data.json

 http://geohub.lacity.org/data.json

 This project provides an opinionated way for users to load datasets from these catalogs into the scientific Python ecosystem.
-At the moment it loads CSVs into Pandas dataframes and GeoJSON data into GeoDataFrames.
+At the moment it loads CSVs into Pandas dataframes and GeoJSON files into GeoDataFrames, and ESRI Shapefiles into GeoDataFrames.
 Future formats could include plain JSON and ESRI Shapefiles.

 ## Requirements